 - Before trying to test a new custom dictionary, it is strongly recommended to clean your browser cache.

-- Go to your web page and enter a sentence or a list of words that have been added with a new custom dictionary.
+- Go to your web page and enter a sentence or a list of words that have been added to a new custom dictionary.
 The words that are present in your custom dictionary should be considered as correct.
-Moreover, if you try to misspell any of these words, your should get a correct word as a suggestion for correction in the list of suggestions.
+Moreover, if you try to misspell any of these words, you should get the correct word as a suggestion for correction in the list of suggestions.

 5.2.
 Modify the required fields (e.g. add new words) and click Save.

-- Select the dictionary you want to delete click Delete icon.
+- Select the dictionary you want to delete.
+Click the Delete icon.